 In accordance with the City of Fontana's Citizen Participation Plan, the City conducts two public hearings during the program year to gather feedback on program activities, needs, and accomplishments.
-The City conducted its first public hearing of the 2020-2024 Consolidated Planning cycle on September 18, 2019 to gather community input on priority needs, the second public hearing was held on May 12, 2020, to receive feedback from the community following the 30 day comment period for the draft Consolidated Plan and Annual Action.
+The City conducted its first public hearing to review the draft CAPER in 2021.
+The second public hearing, to gather feedback on the draft Annual Action Plan, was conducted on June 14, 2022.